White Chrysanthemum

 Taking place in Korea, White Chrysanthemum is about two sisters named Hana and Emi that are separated by World War II.
 The sisters are haenyeo - free divers - and belong to a strong female community.
-At the age of 16 years old, Hana is taken away by a Japanese soldier to become a comfort woman.
+At the age of 16 years old, Hana is taken away by a Japanese soldier forced to become a comfort woman.
 The novel focuses on the experiences of comfort women and how the war impacted different hierarchies of individuals from multiple perspectives.
 The dual timeline gives a perspective as events unfold through Hana's experience in the 1940s and a later perspective in 2011 from Emi's experience.

-Plot Summary
+Plot summary

 The novel begins with the two sisters on the beach of Jeju Island; Hana is with her mother as she dives for abalone and Emi is waiting on the sand.
 Hana swims toward Emi as a soldier approaches, and hides her sister as the man talks to her.
 He is a Japanese soldier named Corporal Morimoto, and has Hana taken with him, leaving her sister behind.
 The novel then splits between the two women as Hana becomes a comfort woman and Emi searches for her sister sixty years later.